 The body of this track is essentially the same as the "live studio" version on 220 Volt Live.
 (As discussed in the 1992 N.A. tour, on 220 Volt Live the opening section of this track is a studio fabrication.)
 Here, the track starts with the rhythm part.

-An unreleased track, but given a name in the official web-page release of the tourlist.
-A brief, upbeat track in the style of Oasis, but with quirky percussion and a repeating electric-piano motif.
+A track that stayed officially unreleased until 2020, but was already given a name in the official web-page release of the tourlist.
+This is a brief, upbeat track in the style of Oasis, but with quirky percussion and a repeating electric-piano motif.
 Live, the back-projection showed a flyover panorama of snow-capped peaks, which fit the music well.

 Basically the same as on 220 Volt Live, but it sounds like the bass was upped considerably (though, granted, 220 Volt Live is notoriously thin-sounding bass-wise compared to the actual '92 tour anyway).
 Also, during the quiet interlude in the middle of the track, the lead is played differently, here with a bell-like patch.